creyD/prettier_action/.github/ISSUE_TEMPLATE/feature_request.md

 about: Request a feature!
 title: "[FEATURE]"
 labels: enhancement
-assignees: ''
+assignees: ""
 ---

 **What would you like to change about the program?**
 A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

 **Why do you think this is a cool idea?**
 A clear and concise description of why your feature would improve the program.